apache/incubator-kie-kogito-examples/rules-incubation-api-quarkus/README.md

-# rules-api-quarkus Project
+# Rule Units Incubation API

 ## Description

+This quickstart project demonstrate how to use the Kogito Public API (*Incubation*).
+It disables the predefined generated REST endpoint and instead uses the Public API to define a custom HTTP resource.

-This quickstart project starts a REST endpoint embedding a simple rule unit that returns a hello world message:
+The custom REST endpoint evaluates a rule unit that returns a hello world message:

 - it expects the "hello" string as the payload of the REST
 - it returns the message as a payload of the REST response
 - this quickstart uses the public API to define a custom REST endpoint instead of codegen

+*Incubation* means that this API is experimental, but it is part of a regular release for early access and to gather community feedback.

 ## Build and run